 - Keep a Bounce sheet in your bag!
-This is something I advise 100%.
-After a session, I place a Bounce Sheet inside my cleats.
+This is something I advise 100% of the time.
+After a session, I place a Bounce Sheet inside my cleats or bag.
 Even though it doesn’t fully remove the smell, it still helps!

 - When buying cleats, choose K-leather rather than synthetic materials.
 Leather breathes more easily, so the odor does not stay trapped.

-- And finally, try out Skunkies.
-This a new product created by a couple soccer moms, after they got tired of their kids’ smelly cleats!
-They eliminate odor and absorb moisture, which prevents bacteria, leaving cleats smelling a little better!
+- Try out Skunkies.
+This a new product created by a couple of soccer moms, after they got tired of their kids’ smelly cleats!
+They eliminate odor and absorb moisture, which prevents bacteria, leaving cleats smelling a little better.